logmanoriginal/lvssh2/README.md

 - Buffer sizes are limited to 2^31-1 bytes (2 GiB) instead of 2^32-1 bytes (4 GiB).
 The reason for this is that arrays and strings in LabVIEW are limited to 2^31-1 elements.
 Additional limits may apply due to memory copies when calling external functions.
 - This project includes an extension library to provide functionality that cannot otherwise be realized in LabVIEW.
 Callers can specify a conditional disable symbol `LVSSH2_NO_EXTENSIONS=True` to disable the extension library.
 When this conditional disable symbol is set, then all functions utilizing the extension library will turn into stubs.
+- The public key subsystem is currently not implemented because of lack of support in OpenSSH and other major SSH servers.
+You can find more information at [ssh-publickeyd](https://github.com/grawity/ssh-publickeyd).

 ### Design Decisions